More details:

 Xnet is a group of activists working, inter alia, in the legal, technical and communications struggle against corruption and also to defend the use of the Internet as a tool to improve democratic quality.

-In 2012 Xnet launched “15MpaRato”, a project which became the citizens’ lawsuit that opened up and led the Bankia Case being heard in the Spanish National Court, with the result that more than a hundred politicians and bankers were put in the dock accused of fraud in the bank bailout.
+In 2012 Xnet launched “15MpaRato”, a project which became the citizens’ lawsuit that opened up and led the Bankia Case being heard in the Spanish National Court, with the result that more than a hundred politicians and bankers were put in the dock.
 Sixty-five of them members of all the political parties and the two leading trade unions (PP, PSOE, IU, CCOO, UGT, employers association…) were recently convicted in the first instance.

 This was achieved because, in 2012, Xnet members brought to the attention of public opinion what the press called the Blesa emails, Spain’s biggest ever leak on banking corruption.
 This took the form of thousands of corporate emails from the former president of Caja Madrid which revealed several cases of corruption.